 Each year, three of the nine board positions are elected on a rotating basis, with members being allowed to submit a petition to run for one of the eligible seats.
 This year, board seats for districts 2, 5, and 8 are up for election.

-Members are also required to vote on whether or not to approve the minutes from last year's meeting, which can be reviewed by clicking here.
+Members will have the option to vote in each of the three elections, but will only be required to vote on whether or not to approve the minutes from last year's meeting, which can be reviewed by clicking here.

 District 2 - Awendaw